Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

 ### Web Scraping

-Web scraping is a little harder to get clean data from but it's better than nothing if you're in a pinch.
+Web scraping can be very messy but could also be the way you collect some insightful info when you don't have direct access to a site's data in a nice downloadable format or with an API.
 You can take tables directly from sites, or grab the same piece of info from different webpages.
 Sometimes you'll even find a juicy json file with a ton of metadata.
 Really, it depends on the site and your patience.
+It's honestly perfect for some competitive intelligence gathering if you know exactly what you're looking for.

 Let's go through a couple basic examples.